yt3/TSE-codes/README.md

 rems/T3 - for the specifications with T3.

-rems/results.sample - a sample of a part of created "results" file.

-robot - source codes that generate and verify specifications of the robot example using SPIN.
+robot - the specification of the robot example written in Promela.

 ## Requirement